FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/expand_node.md

 # Enter the operation directory
 cd ~/fisco

 # Call build _ chain.sh to expand the node.
-The new node is expanded to the nodes / 127.0.0.1 / node4 directory.
+The new node is expanded to the nodes / 127.0.0.1 / node4 directory
 # -c: Specify the paths of config.ini, config.genesis, and nodes.json
 # -d: Specify the path to the CA certificate and private key
 # -o: Specify the directory where the expansion node configuration is located